 40 trails | 16 lifts | 1082 ft. vertical

-The largest ski resort in the Pocono Mountains is Camelback — touting 39 trails, 16 lifts, two high-speed quads, a snowboard half-pipe, multiple terrain parks, a wide selection of trails for all ability levels, and the largest snow tubing park in the United States, with 42 lanes.
+The largest ski resort in the Pocono Mountains is Camelback — touting 39 trails, 16 lifts, two high-speed quads, a snowboard half-pipe, multiple terrain parks, a wide selection of trails for all ability levels, and the largest snow tubing park in the United States, with over 40 lanes.
 It was impressively voted the No. 1 Favorite Winter Resort by Snow East Magazine four years in a row.
-Thrill-seeking skiers and boarders can safely attempt aerial maneuvers on the recently added 50-foot by 50-foot Take Flight air bag.
 For ski-in, ski-out convenience, guests can stay at the Camelback Lodge, a luxurious resort with an indoor water park for guests to enjoy year-round.

 8 trails | 4 lifts